mikaelbr/writings/js-syntax-series/function-arguments.md

 ```

 Here we say collect all arguments to this array `args`.
 And this is an actual
-array.
-Not an array-like object, but an actual array.
-We can iterate it, and it
+`Array`.
+Not an `Array`-like object, but an actual `Array`.
+We can iterate it,
-has `filter` as it's attached to the Array prototype.
-In the example above we do
+and it has `filter` as it's attached to the Array prototype.
+In the example
-the entire argument list, but we can cherry pick parameters from the start of
+above we do the entire argument list, but we can cherry pick parameters from the
-the signature:
+start of the signature:

 ```js
 function logAll(prefix, ...args) {